Shogun486/FaceDetector_AgePredictor/README.md

 images that are useful.
 A little thinking outside the box allowed us to improve the face capture by using the IoU concept.
 Increasing the accuracy rate of a model is highly dependent on the data it reads and the attributes used to process that data.
-In this project, we were able to learn about key machine learning concepts and how to build a practial application that can be used as a prototype for retail environments and those that serve similar purposes.
+In this project, we were able to learn about key machine learning concepts and how to build a practical application that can be used as a prototype for retail environments and those that serve similar purposes.